 2.11.4.4 Pursue any other legal remedies available to it at law or which may be appropriate under applicable City regulations.

 2.11.5 In the event that emergency repairs are required, as solely determined by the City, the City may immediately complete such emergency work or repairs and invoice the Developer the City’s actual costs.
-Developer shall reimburse the City within sixty (60) days after receipt of written notification or repair and supporting documentation from the City.
+Developer shall reimburse the City within sixty (60) calendar days after receipt of written notification or repair and supporting documentation from the City.

 2.12 Final Acceptance.
-At least thirty (30) days before the applicable Repair/Replacement Period elapses, or as soon thereafter as weather permits, Developer shall submit a written request for Final Acceptance of the Developer-Provided Public Improvements.
+At least thirty (30) calendar days before the applicable Repair/Replacement Period elapses, or as soon thereafter as weather permits, Developer shall submit a written request for Final Acceptance of the Developer-Provided Public Improvements.
 The City shall conduct a final inspection of the Developer-Provided Public Improvements as soon as is reasonably practicable, and if they fully conform to the Construction Standards, and if all repairs as are needed have been made to bring the same into such conformance, the City shall issue a “Certificate of Final Acceptance” signifying final approval of the Developer-Provided Public Improvements.
-If Developer does not correct all deficiencies and make repairs identified in said inspection to the City's satisfaction within thirty (30) days after receipt of said notice, weather permitting, City may exercise its rights to secure performance as is provided in Section 2.11.4* of this Agreement.
+If Developer does not correct all deficiencies and make repairs identified in said inspection to the City's satisfaction within thirty (30) calendar days after receipt of said notice, weather permitting, City may exercise its rights to secure performance as is provided in Section 2.11.4* of this Agreement.
 Upon expiration of the applicable Repair/Replacement Period, Developer shall request release of the applicable Repair/Replacement Guaranty by written notice, and the City shall release the applicable Repair/Replacement Guaranty, provided no liens have been filed and not released with respect to the Developer-Provided Public Improvements.

 2.13 Reimbursement to City.
-In the event the City exercises its right to secure completion of construction, repairs, replacements, or other work to the Developer-Provided Public Improvements using funds other than the Performance Guaranty, Developer shall reimburse the City within sixty (60) days after receipt of written demand and supporting documentation from the City.
+In the event the City exercises its right to secure completion of construction, repairs, replacements, or other work to the Developer-Provided Public Improvements using funds other than the Performance Guaranty, Developer shall reimburse the City within sixty (60) calendar days after receipt of written demand and supporting documentation from the City.
 If Developer fails to reimburse the City, then Developer shall be in default of this Agreement.

 2.14 Maintenance of the Improvements After Final Acceptance.
 The City shall maintain and repair the Developer-Provided Public Improvements after Final Acceptance.
 Notwithstanding any contrary provision in this Agreement, upon Final Acceptance of the Developer-Provided Public Improvements, Developer will be considered released and discharged from any obligations or liability under Section 2.11* of this Agreement.